dag-hammarskjold-library/services/README.md

 `warble war`

 Copy the resulting .war file to your Tomcat webapps directory.
-Your endpoints will be available at ${dspace.url}/dsoembed
+Your endpoints will be available at ${dspace.url}/services/oembed, ${dspace.url}/services/embed, ${dspace.url}/services/symbol, and ${dspace.url}/services/resolve

 ### Rackup ###